Sign up as a

 I wonder how the trajectory of my life might have been different had I experienced such a life altering week as a young adult.
 In response to this thought, I have offered each of my adult children to do this retreat at any time, on my dime.
 I hope they break the bank.

-• Mary H. 1 year ago
+• Mary H. 2 years ago

 Absolutely everything I hoped for and so much more!
 Somewhat anxious about how it would all go, but desperate for a reset, I booked the retreat.
 The facilitators, staff and host Doreen, we’re so important to how beautifully the experience wove together.
 The medicine opens your mind & heart to a new way of thinking & helps you release pent up grief, anger, fear and other dysfunctional roadblocks.
 The facilitators/therapists help you dig deep into the meanings of the experience and give you options for moving forward to develop new responses to old problems.
 They gave so much of themselves; it was a powerful reminder of how important acceptance, even of those parts we are not so proud of, can be in making positive changes.
 My feelings of brokenness and being stuck were accepted by all, but then examined for their usefulness and released to be replaced by new feelings of movement and strength.